1mikegrn/CitrineChallenge/README.md

-The current method is an iterative process which, from a set of random vectors within the hypercube, linearly interpolates between good vectors and bad vectors, until there are no more bad vectors.
+The current method is an iterative process which, from a set of random vectors within the hypercube, linearly interpolates between good vectors and bad vectors to generate new vectors, until the number of required accepted vectors is reached.
 An initial set of random vectors is generated as an array called test_values. test_values is then passed through a cleaning function to extract vectors which satisfy the constraints provided, and place these vectors in a separate array called report_values to be reported.

 Now that we have two arrays, the arrays are passed through a generator function.
 For each vector in the test_values array, the generator function pairs this